 Cleveland, SC

-Getting to Raven Cliff Falls at Caesars Head State Park is a long and arduous trek along a few different trails, but if you have the kids with you and prefer something more manageable, you still have the option to see the falls from afar.
-Start at the Raven Cliff Falls parking lot and take the Raven Cliff Falls trail about 2 miles out to an overlook where you can view the falls in all their glory.
+Getting to the Raven Cliff Falls suspension bridge at Caesars Head State Park involves a long and arduous trek along a few different trails.
+But if you have kids with you and prefer something more manageable, you can still see the falls from afar.
+Start at the Raven Cliff Falls parking lot and take the Raven Cliff Falls trail about two miles to an overlook.
+You can’t hike to the bottom of Raven Cliff Falls.

 Carrick Creek Falls – Table Rock State Park